The Spiritual Battle: the World the Flesh and the Devil

 The Spiritual Battle and How To Wage It

 The greatest battle will not come through an obvious temptation to sin or even persecution but through deception in a religious guise.
 Jesus tells us that at the end time satanic deception will be at its zenith, deceiving, if it were possible even the elect (Matthew 24:24).
 This is why it is essential we know God’s word through reading the Bible and having personal communion with Him in prayer.
-This requires an active mind-set, for a passive mind is fertile ground for deception.
+This requires an active mind-set because a passive mind is fertile ground for deception.

 Paul tells us the nature of this battle and how to wage it: